Data life cycle: Sharing

 Data sharing can be done at any time during the research data life cycle but, at the latest, data should be made available at the time of publication of articles that use the data to make scientific conclusions.

 In a collaborative project, being able to easily share data makes research more efficient.

 Sharing of data is a cornerstone of good science.
 It is a good research practice to ensure that data underlying research is preserved and made available to the research community and society at large.
 Sharing data is a prerequisite for making your research reproducible.
 To be useful for others, you should strive to make the shared data adhere to the FAIR principles.

-In the EU, the ‘Open Data Directive’ (Directive (EU) 2019/1024) states that “Member States shall support the availability of research data by adopting national policies and relevant actions aiming at making publicly funded research data openly available (‘open access policies’), following the principle of ‘open by default’ and compatible with the FAIR principles.”
+In the European Union, the ‘Open Data Directive’ (Directive (EU) 2019/1024) states that “Member States shall support the availability of research data by adopting national policies and relevant actions aiming at making publicly funded research data openly available (‘open access policies’), following the principle of ‘open by default’ and compatible with the FAIR principles.”